Scabricola potensis

 Scabricola potensis is a species of sea snail, a marine gastropod mollusc in the family Mitridae, the miters or miter snails.

 Description

 The length of the shell attains 24.5 mm.
+The species is known for its rough, elevated ridges and longitudinal striae on the shell.
+The suture isn't coronated, the aperture is effuse, and the outer lip is crenate.

 Distribution

-This marine species occurs off New Caledonia.
+This marine species occurs off the coast of New Caledonia, and in the Red Sea and Persian Gulf.